-Excellence in Resident-Centred Care (ERCC) is a Conestoga College certificate program designed for Personal Support Workers (PSWs) to build practical skills using a person-centred approach, developed in partnership with Schlegel-UW Research Institute of Aging.
+Excellence in Resident-Centred Care (ERCC) is a Conestoga College certificate program designed for Personal Support Workers (PSWs) and other team member’s to build practical skills using a person-centred approach, developed in partnership with Schlegel-UW Research Institute of Aging.

 ERCC uses a train-the-trainer model to build capacity within long-term care (LTC) homes.
-Select PSWs complete the ERCC Trainer Course to become Trainers and deliver the ERCC Team Member Course to fellow PSW Team Members within their LTC home.
+Select team members complete the ERCC Trainer Course to become Trainers and deliver the ERCC Team Member Course to fellow team members within their LTC home.
 The education is delivered by Conestoga College, and features online registration and online course components delivered through the easy-to-use eConestoga platform.
+A Conestoga College certificate is earned through completion of the course.

-The goal of ERCC is to support better care and better outcomes for residents in LTC, but it also benefits PSWs and LTC homes.
-ERCC has been shown to increase PSW self-confidence, job satisfaction and improve team morale.
+The goal of ERCC is to support better care and better outcomes for residents in LTC, but it also benefits LTC team members and LTC homes.
+ERCC has been shown to increase PSW and other team member’s self-confidence, job satisfaction and improve team morale.

 Five features make this course unique: